ehtishamshah24/Quiz-App-Garnier/README.md

 # Garnier Color Naturals — Shade Finder Kiosk

-Interactive 5-question shade-finder for the Garnier Color Naturals Eid activation.
+Interactive 5-question shade-finder for the Garnier Color Naturals.
 Built for a landscape touchscreen kiosk (16:9, 1920×1080), fully offline.

 ## How to run